powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 - The reactive power setpoint is required when the regulation mode is set to `REACTIVE_POWER`.

 **Metadata**
-In IIDM the static VAR compensator also comprise some metadata:
+In IIDM the static VAR compensator also comprises some metadata:

 - The regulation mode, which can be:
     - `VOLTAGE`